Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Multiply monogenic and rationally monogenic orders

+This was deduced from an upper bound for the number of solutions of $S$-unit equations, obtained shortly before by the first author, see Evertse (1984a).

+There are now much better upper bounds for $M(n)$.
 The problem of estimating $M(3)$ can be reduced via index form equations to estimating the number of integer solutions of a Thue equation $|F(x,y)|=1$ with $F$ an integral cubic binary form.
 Bennett (2001) proved that such an equation has up to sign at most $10$ solutions.
 This gives the following.

 \begin{theorem}[Bennett, 2001] We have $M(3)\le 10$. \end{theorem}